ravitejaroyal/speculative_prefill/README.md

 Speculative Prefill achieves impressive TTFT reduction on many downstream tasks, including LongBench and RULER.
 The implementation is based on vLLM.

 ## Performance
-Speculative Prefill greatly improves maximum QPS that a system can support:
+Speculative Prefill greatly improves maximum QPS that a system can support (benchmarked on 8 x NVIDIA H200s):

 ![image](./figs/qps.jpg?raw=true)